project-oak/oak/rfcs/1440_generic_planner_node.md

 The first example will be dynamic creation of user-specific nodes and connect them to the appropriate channels in the graph.
-In future this will be extended to support teplate-based definition of subgraphs.
+In future this will be extended to support template-based definition of subgraphs.
 The entire sub-graph will then be dynamically generated (e.g. a user-specific sub-graph consisting of multiple nodes each).

 ### Declaration of supported message types